 This is more so just a contemplation on humanity and a questioning of why we prize normalcy and perfection over anything else, and anything that falls outside of a ‘normal realm’ is accompanied by taboo.
 Normal isn’t even real.
 Normal is a myth, one of our most whimsical illusions.
-And healthcare in America is a business before all else.

 Let’s say I was a Jesus person, this is the time that I would get on my soapbox and preach to you how we are all sinners, but God believes we deserve grace and forgiveness anyway.

 I’m not all that Jesus-y right now so I’ll hit you with this instead.
 No matter how low, defeated or broken you may feel, there is inherent hope and purpose and light to be found in your existence alone.